LightTable/LightTable/README.md

 Light Table is a next generation code editor that connects you to your creation with instant feedback.
 Light Table is very customizable and can display anything a [Chromium browser](http://www.chromium.org/) can.

+> Light Table is putting out a call for additional maintainers!
+There is plenty to do for nearly every aspect of the project.
+Ranging from digging deep down into the internals, writing documentation, fixing bugs, writing plugins, or triaging new issues, Light Table could use a hand.
+If you are interested, please reach out.

 ## Downloads

 Prebuilt binaries are available through [lighttable.com](http://lighttable.com).
 To build and use a developer version of Light Table [see these instructions](doc/developer-install.md).